codechefvitbhopal/Resource-Buffer/README.md

   <li>Go through the 'README.md' file which opens automatically once you click on the folder.
 This contains all the references and links required for aqcuiring a basic know-how of the topic</li>
   <li> Take a break, have a kitkat, so much knowledge is not easy to digest at one go, we know :))</li>
   <li> Once you are comfortable with the topic, click on the 'ProblemSet' file and you'll find links to a set of stimulating problems related to the given topic.</li>
   <li> After you've gone through those conundrums and finally worked out your solutions(phewww!), you can post your answers by clicking on the 'General Solutions' file.
-Here, you have to click on the 'Add file' tab and select 'Upload files' from the drop-down menu.
-Now you can either directly drag files to add them to the repository or choose the required files from your device</li>
+Here, you have to click on the 'Add file' tab and select 'Create New File' from the drop-down menu.</li>
+  <li>Name your file according to the format given below and copy paste your code in the 'Edit new file' section. </li>
+  <li>Click on the 'Propose new File' tab and then on the 'Create pull request' tab.
+Your work for the day is done!</li>

   <li> Give the file your name, followed by reg no. & question number in a format like "myname_18bce001_q1". </li>
   <li> And viola!
 You are done for the day!
 Now it is time for another break and don't forget to gear up for the next week's challenge.
 See ya 👋</li>
   </ol>